hundeo:

 The right food

-However, you don't have to have a house to keep this beautiful breed.
+But you don't need a house to keep this beautiful breed.
 Several walks a day can also keep the dogs busy.
-This shows that the dogs need variety and tasks.
-Likewise, playing should be on the to-do list.
-Then you'll have a contented Porcelaine in the evening, who visibly feels good.
+This shows that dogs need variety and tasks.
+Playing should also be on the to-do list.
+Then you will have a satisfied Porcelaine in the evening, who is visibly happy.

 Suitable accessories